GiottoVerducci/rulebook2024/content.md

 ### **Political Action**

+*Politics and diplomacy are as critical to vampires as hunting and feeding.
+Like mortal society, Kindred society has its own laws, creeds, and customs.
+Politics come into play when a vampire performs a political action or when a blood hunt is called (see [**The Blood Hunt**](https://www.vekn.net/rulebook#the-blood-hunt))*.

+**Important:** The specific terms of the referendum (the choices to be made, if any, by the Methuselah who calls the referendum) are not chosen until the action itself is successful.
+The resolution of the referendum is a subpart of the general action resolution.
 - **Who can take a political action:** Any ready vampire.
 A vampire cannot perform more than one political action each turn.
 - **Cost:** As listed on the political action card.